 - Vary the direction of where the toe points.
 Does the heel hook feel better when the toe is pointing more downhill, sideways, or up?
 This will vary with the size of the hold and direction that you want to go in.

 Strength and Flexibility Training for heel hooks:

-- Swiss ball heel hooking: Put hands on the floor to each side, get in a plank position with back up, and feet raised on a swiss ball.
+- Swiss ball heel hooking: Put hands on the floor to each side, lie on you back, raise feet on a swiss ball.
 With both heels on the ball, pull the ball towards your bum.
 Try with both legs, progress to one leg.
 Maintain a planked body during the exercise.

 - Hip opening exercises such as the pigeon and squat pose.